ufs-community/land-DA_workflow/docs/source/Model.rst

    | soil_level_thickness      | soil level thickness                     |
    +---------------------------+------------------------------------------+

-Forcing Initial Conditions File (``ufs-land_C96_init_fields_1hr.nc``)
+Initial Condition File (``ufs-land_C96_init_fields_1hr.nc``)
 ========================================================================

 Land DA currently only supports snow DA.
-The forcing initial conditions file includes specific information on location, time, soil layers, and other variables that are required for the UFS land snow DA cycling.
+The initial condition file includes specific invariant information on location, time, soil layers, and initial state variables that are required for the UFS land snow DA to begin a cycling run.
 The data must be provided in :term:`netCDF` format.

-The forcing initial conditions file is available in the ``land-release`` :ref:`tar file above <TarFile>` at the following path:
+The initial conditions file is available in the ``land-release`` :ref:`tar file above <TarFile>` at the following path:

 .. code-block::